 1:6 Pull the mast up using the forestay.
 To make it easier, someone else can lift the top of the mast.

-1:7 Having pulled the mast upright, secure the forestay around the black furling bar.
+1:7 Having pulled the mast upright, secure the forestay around the stainless steel chute mouth bar.
 Ensure all halyards are clear and not twisted.